Time for the monthly Insecure Writer’s Support Group post and my latest news on the writing front.

 If anyone else has submission suggestions, let me know, please.

-First, I must thank the Ninja Captain, Alex J. Cavanaugh for all he does – and thanks for creating the Insecure Writer’s Support Group without whom my writing would be non-existent…and every post might be ‘farewell’.
+But I must thank the Ninja Captain, Alex J. Cavanaugh for all he does – and thanks for creating the Insecure Writer’s Support Group without whom my writing would be non-existent…and every post might be ‘farewell’.

-Second, my thanks to all those whose encouraging comments ensure I scribble onwards.
+And thanks to all those whose encouraging comments ensure I scribble onwards.
 Apologies for failing to reply to every comment.
 I try at least to press ‘like’ when I’ve read them.
 I do attempt an all-inclusive answer sometimes.

 Finally, don’t forget to visit more active writers via the IWSG site, and to read better answers to this month’s intriguing question.